 From the Past to the Future of Clash Detection

 From stacking the construction drawings on a light table to making 2D drawings to 3D modeling, Clash detection techniques have come a long way in identifying different types of clashes in BIM.

 In the light table technique, the architect would stack the drawings one upon the other on the top of a light table.
 Then the AEC professionals would read the designs to find clashes in the structure.

 Then came the 2D CAD technique for clash detection.
 It provided great tools that helped in carrying out the design with higher accuracy.
 The sketches and drawings became easier and faster to generate and share.

 But with the help of 3D modeling, everything changed.
 Now the clash detection has become automatic.
 After the amalgamation of the designs in the BIM tools like Navisworks, the clashes are highlighted.

-With help of clash detection process, the design can be edited accordingly, before the construction process begins.
+With the help of clash detection process, the design can be edited accordingly before the construction process begins.